 I have a couple of new projects in mind that will introduce readers to women in American history that they may otherwise never know about.

 When I’m not researching and writing, I am full-time professoring at a midwestern state university.
 Actually, I usually do all of this concurrently.

 Jacqueline Flynn at Joëlle Delbourgo Associates is my (very patient) literary agent.

 Sam Clark and Marta Rusten provide technical support for all of my computer issues, and they were essential to the creation of this site.

-I am a big fan of chocolate, historical fiction, an odd variety of t.v. shows, and going out to the movies.
+I am a big fan of narrative nonfiction.
+Come join my Facebook discussion group Illuminate: Bright Minds, Fabulous Nonfiction.
+I also read a lot of historical fiction, and I enjoy an odd variety of t.v. shows and going out to the movies.